Skip to content

 Only 1 out of 4 of all human genes are currently known to be associated with health conditions.
 The remaining 3 out of 4 genes may have pathophysiological associations yet to be discovered, or be the genetic equivalent of a gastrointestinal appendix.
 Genes can be disrupted in many ways, making them inactive, overactive, or just a general nuisance by interfering with normal functioning proteins.
 These disruptions can happen at different levels.

-At the level of the chromosome, whole genes can be deleted or duplicated.
+At the chromosome level, whole genes can be deleted or duplicated.
 Systematically arranged photographs of chromosomes taken under a microscope were revolutionary when they arrived over 50 years ago.
-Known as karyotypes, this was the first test able to detect imbalances in chromosomal material.
+Known as karyotypes, this was the first test to detect chromosomal material imbalances.
 Generally, these imbalances contained dozens, if not hundreds, of genes.
 Current day equivalents, chromosome microarrays, offer much of what a karyotype does, but at a far higher resolution (think several orders of magnitude), often being able to detect single gene deletions or duplications.
 Chromosome microarrays have approximately a 10 to 15% diagnostic yield as a first pass test for multiple congenital anomalies or developmental delay and should always be the first test ordered for these presentations.
 Fragile X testing should also always be ordered for children of either sex presenting with developmental delay, as it remains the most common inherited form of intellectual disability.

 What microarrays do not do, is get down to the level of reading every single letter of every single gene, looking for a spelling mistake.
 That is what genomic sequencing does.
 Diagnostic yield of WES varies from paper to paper, but is somewhere between 35 and 60%, depending on a multitude of factors, slightly higher for WGS.